willbrasic/Asymmetric_Multi-Agent_Reinforcement_Learning_Pricing_Competition/README.md

 My results indicate that, indeed, simple asymmetric reinforcement learning algorithms can learn anti-competitive outcomes by interacting with each other over time and such outcomes can be sustained via using reward-punishment schemes.
+The paper in its full depth is located in the repository at SARSA_Qlearning.pdf.

 ## Table of Contents